canjs/can-compile/readme.md

 ## Programmatically

-You can compie files directly like this:
+You can compile individual files directly like this:

 ```javascript
 var compiler = require('can-compile');